-We often talk about globalization, but there is likely no other industry that is so united and global as computer graphics.
+We often talk about globalisation, but there is likely no other industry that is so united and global as computer graphics.
 With technical knowledge accessible online and the digital nature of 3D artwork, there is no surprise that any creative person in any corner of the world can get recognized and rise to the stars.
 At the same time, there are traditions and strong designer communities demonstrating consistent development over the years.

 This year has been quite eventful for the 3D artist.
 From creative models for games to models being designed for augmented reality, the market has expanded exponentially.
 The most recent data from CGTrader unveils that 3D designers came from 128 countries to CGTrader in 2016.
 On the other end - customers purchasing 3D assets represented 113 countries in 2016.
 This is not the whole world, but CGTrader team will definitely try to get Vatican City engaged in 2017.
 And before that, let’s look at what countries were the most active last year... and by the most active we mean uploaded the most models to CGTrader.

 In 2016, Ukrainian designers were leading the rank on CGTrader closely followed by 3D modelers from Russia.
 Ukraine and Russia has always been known for strong CG and game developers communities with a number of annual CG events taking place (there is even kind of a brand “CG Event” with its great low poly chilli-pepper as a logo and series of events across countries).
 There were also a number of US designers joining and contributing to the platform, which has long tradition, HUGE and well integrated CG market.

 Posted on Dec 20, 2016 by Eduardas Jucys